Arbitrator and mediator

 • supporting the community by undertaking legal aid work or spending a portion of their time providing free help for those unable to pay for legal services

-• representing clients personally in the lower courts (Magistrates’ courts, County Court and tribunals) and with specialist training are also able to represent them in higher courts (Crown Court, High Court, Court of Appeal and the Supreme Court)
+• representing clients personally in the lower courts (Magistrates’ courts, County Court and tribunals).
+With specialist training solicitors can also represent clients in higher courts (Crown Court, High Court, Court of Appeal and the Supreme Court)

 The Law Society represents, promotes and supports solicitors in England and Wales.